baltazarparra/local-llm/README.md

 # ✳️ ego_proxy
 Run powerful AI language models FREE completely offline.
 No "Big Brother" with your data, stay 100% local.

-## What You Can Do
+## Personal Assistant with Memory

-**Personal Assistant with Memory:** Talk naturally with your AI assistant, who remembers everything you've said and can provide context-aware responses and integrate with Google Calendar for event management.
+**Talk naturally with your AI assistant** , who remembers everything you've said and can provide context-aware responses and integrate with Google Calendar for event management.

 ## What You Need